All Guides

 Boiler Upgrade Scheme (BUS)

-This provides £7,500 towards a heat pump or biomass boiler.
+The Boiler Upgrade Scheme provides £7,500 towards an eligible air source or ground source heat pump, £5,000 towards an eligible biomass boiler, and £2,500 towards an eligible air-to-air heat pump.
 It does not cover oil boilers—it's designed to encourage switching away from fossil fuels.

 However, if you're planning a long-term transition and can afford the upfront cost, this makes heat pumps more financially competitive.